Fernthedev/beatsaber-quest-porting-guide/README.md

 }
 ```
 This MonoBehaviour has a constructor, a method called "Update" and an instance field called `floatVar`.
-It should be known that you cannot use non-il2cpp types in methods or fields, such as C++ structs or classes.
-You can use pointers though.
+It should be known that you cannot use non-il2cpp types in custom-types methods or fields (DECLARE_ methods or fields), such as C++ structs or classes.
+You can use pointers, other custom-types and convertible value types though.

 You should also know that you can use C++ methods and fields like any normal C++ class, but no constructors.

-You also cannot directly call the `ctor` method, and instead use `il2cpp_utils::New<OurNamespacce::OurClass*>(parametersHere);`
+You also cannot directly call the `ctor` method, and instead use `il2cpp_utils::New<OurNamespacce::OurClass*>(parametersHere);` (you technically can call ctor, but that won't actually construct the instance)

 **Remember to register your custom type, which should be done in the load method as follows:**
 ```cpp